95

 Do a budget reality check

 Be honest about your income.
 If you earn USD 3,000 per month, Lisbon or Barcelona will feel tight.
 That same income in Chiang Mai, Tbilisi, or Medellin gives you a genuinely comfortable life with money left to save.
-Our country comparison tool shows exactly how far your money goes in each destination.
+Explore our budget guides: countries under $2,000/month, countries under $3,000/month, or use our country comparison tool.

 The Bottom Line